jc782/jc782.github.io/_posts/2020-05-19-Dithered-Sticker-Art.markdown

 <div markdown="1" class="contentCont" id="scroll">
 I am not particularly artistic.
 Nonetheless, I can try, and one aspect I have found enjoyable is creating artwork by abstracting photographs.
 It was something we did in school once, and in 2019 I decided to have another go, but in a more formulaic way.

-The original plan convert a photo into a piece of art where the pixels were represented by push pins.
-Unfortunately it would have been a relatively expensive piece of art with push pins even if I sourced them from Alibaba.
-Instead I compromised on dot stickers often used to mark stationary.
+The original plan converted a photo into a piece of art where the pixels were represented by push pins.
+Unfortunately, it would have been a relatively expensive piece of art with push pins even if I sourced them from Alibaba.
+Instead, I compromised on dot stickers of different colours.

 The starting photograph, I decided, was one of my parents' Border terriers standing in her characteristic pose.
 ![ribble](/assets/images/algoart/Ribble.JPG){:class="img-responsive"}